 4. Beach Read

 This is an adult contemporary standalone romance, and it follows January.
 She recently moved into her father’s beach house, a lake house.
 It’s up in Michigan because he has recently passed away, and she found out at the funeral that he had been having an affair before he passed away suddenly.
 He stayed with his mistress, so she is going there because he’s left the house to her.
-If you find out the very beginning of the book, she’s going there to clean out the house, getting it ready for sale because he left it to her.
+If you find out at the beginning of the book, she’s going there to clean the house, getting it ready for sale because he left it to her.

-This book covers so many different things like The Unhoneymooners.
+This book covers so many different things, like The Unhoneymooners.
 At first, it takes place in a small beach lake town.
 There are a couple of characters that they do run across and impact their lives.
 The characters we get have that small town knowing each other and caring about each other feel.
 But there are not so many that are overwhelming.
 So you do get to know all the different side characters, which is a lot of fun.

 Author: Emily Henry